 Hybrid wax/sealants- As the industry constantly seeks to provide better products this relatively recent combination is a pretty good one.
 You spray lightly onto the vehicle then wipe off, taking care to remove all product otherwise you may get smearing.
 This is a pretty good option, doesn’t cost the earth and gives circa 4-5 months protection.

-Si02 Quartz- This contains some of the chemical components that are part of ceramic coatings which gives high gloss levels, high levels of hydrophobicity (water dispersal) and well in excess of 6 months protection.
+Si02 Quartz ceramic- This contains some of the chemical components that are part of full ceramic coatings costing 10x the amount, and gives high gloss levels, high levels of hydrophobicity (water dispersal) and well in excess of 6 months protection.
 When you consider this is a fraction of the price of having your vehicle ceramic coated, but offers several of its advantages, it’s a good product which I can personally vouch for, having had it on my own and customer vehicles for many many months.
 Care required when applying due to potential smearing.

 Ceramic coating- This is at the top of the tree regarding protective qualities.
 Insane levels of gloss, water and dirt that just seem to fall off the paintwork (surface is too slick to adhere to) and a protection that can easily last over 2 years!
 Not really a customer oriented product as it requires garage conditions for application, time to cure, and usually 2-3 coats for maximum protection.
 Ideally paintwork should be in optimum condition prior to application as whatever the condition of your paint at the time of application will then be sealed there for potentially years!
 Don’t believe the hype that says ceramic coatings are scratch proof, they are not.
 They are scratch resistant, but like other coatings still require maintenance, regular washes, and bi- monthly top up sprays to maintain optimal performance.
 They are however an amazing product that my customers are still coming back to me months later saying how great their vehicles are still looking!